meetoseh/backend/docs/redis/keys.md

   set.

 - `journey_embeddings` goes to a json object with the following keys:

   - `uid`: the uid of the current preferred journey embeddings
   - `s3_file_key`: the s3 key where the embeddings can be found
   - `s3_file_bucket`: the s3 bucket where the embeddings can be found
   - `journal_uid_byte_length`: the byte length of each journal uid in the file
   - `embedding_byte_length`: the byte length of each embedding in the file
+  - `model`: `"text-embedding-3-large"`
   - `sha512`: the expected sha512 hash for the file

+- `openai:ratelimits:{category}:{type}:{idx}` goes to hash with the keys `last_refill_time` and `tokens`, which says that at `last_refill_time` (integer seconds since the unix epoch), there were `tokens` tokens in the bucket, or is potentially unset if the bucket is full.
+Always has an expiration set after the bucket fills.

+  The `category` is e.g. `gpt-4o` or `gpt-4o-mini` for the thing that openai ratelimits.
+This is referring to the number of requests allowed.
+The index is used to distinguish between different bucket configurations (e.g., per minute vs per second vs per day).

+  The `type` is one of `requests` or `tokens` and is used to distinguish between which thing is being ratelimited.

+  See jobs `redis_helpers/reserve_openai.py` for details.

 ### Journal Chats